JoonHyeok-hozy-Kim/upenn_mcit/ajiv_mk2.md

 - The clinic where I work uses two types of machines: Fresenius and Nipro,
   - which is a Japanese brand.

-- As an operator, I can assure you that FMC is far superior to Nipro
+- As an operator, I can assure you that Fresenius is far superior to Nipro.
 - This is because FMC machines are incredibly convenient and
   - patient-safe compared to its counterpart.